NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

  />
     <figcaption>
         <p>
-        <a href="#figure-accessing-js-object-properties">Accessing JS objects' properties:</a> This example shows the JS objects and the Shape objects needed to represent <code>myObject</code> from the previous code example.
+        <a href="#figure-accessing-js-object-properties">Accessing JS objects' properties:</a> This figure shows the JS objects and the Shape objects needed to represent <code>myObject</code> from the previous code example.
         </p>
         <p>
-        Steps 1 to 11 represent the memory accesses needed for the function <code>callMethod0</code> to get the address of <code>method0</code>.
-Steps A to D represent the memory accesses needed for <code>method0</code> to read <code>property0</code> from the object.
+        Steps 1 to 11 represent the memory accesses needed for the function <code>callMethod0</code> to get the address of the code implementing <code>method0</code>.
+Steps A to D represent the memory accesses needed for <code>method0</code> to read <code>property0</code> from  <code>myObject</code>.
         </p>
         <p>
-        All the extra properties fields are set to null in this example.
-But they are needed in case functions like <code>addNewProperty</code> are called with one of our objects.
+        All objects in this example have their extra properties fields set to null.
+This field is needed in case a function like <code>addNewProperty</code> is called with one of our objects and if this object has no space in it to store the added property.
         </p>
     </figcaption>
 </figure>

-JavaScript engines are heavily optimized though.
-They analyze [hot code paths](<https://en.wikipedia.org/wiki/Hot_spot_(computer_programming)>) (that is, frequently-run code sections) at runtime to detect which shapes of objects they operate on, and they generate optimized code for those shapes.
-For more on this, check out [inline caching](https://en.wikipedia.org/wiki/Inline_caching) and [JIT compilation](https://en.wikipedia.org/wiki/Just-in-time_compilation).
+If JavaScript engines went through all the steps explained above on every object property access, they would be very slow.
+Thankfully, they are heavily optimized: They analyze [hot code paths](<https://en.wikipedia.org/wiki/Hot_spot_(computer_programming)>) (that is, frequently-run code sections) at runtime to detect which shapes of objects they operate on, and they generate optimized code for those shapes.
+For more on this, check out [inline caching](https://en.wikipedia.org/wiki/Inline_caching) and [Just-in-time (JIT) compilation](https://en.wikipedia.org/wiki/Just-in-time_compilation).
 Code specialized for an object shape doesn't have to lookup object property names in the shape dictionary on each access.
 Instead, it directly accesses the object property by its offset inside the object.

-Unlike JavaScript, **Wasm** gives programmers the tools to represent constructs from statically typed language.
-Unlike JS where loading a property from an object may require a hash table lookup, Wasm code can guaranty object property access to only require a single memory access at a relative offset from the object address.
+Unlike JavaScript, **Wasm** is a statically typed language.
+Object properties can be accessed using a single memory read at a relative offset from the object's address.

 <figure id="figure-accessing-statically-typed-object-properties">
     <img